brokcat/mnemosyne/poseidon/Walkthrough.md

 ---

-## Question 5: List three MITRE ATT&CK techniques used by the malware.
+## Question 5: List three MITRE ATT&CK techniques under the Defense Evasion tactic that were used by the malware.
 Step-by-step:

 1. Read the CYFIRMA technical blog: